 On Saturday March 23 2019, from 10am-4pm an exclusive tour will take you to 10 of the most exclusive addresses in the area.
 Taking in stunning Taupō scenery as you go, the event will conclude with a fabulous drinks party from 5-6.30pm at trendy Vine Eatery and Bar on Tūwharetoa Street.

 For those interested in stand-out decor, impressive architecture and home innovation, this event is a great chance to gain inspiration and meet like-minded design enthusiasts.
 For those with a penchant for gardening, the tours will also include the opportunity to explore the impressive landscaped gardens attached to each property.
+They are also trying to emphasize the importance of tiny home in the current real estate environment.
+It is a great opportunity for inspiration if you are searching for your dream home.
+For additional real estate information and options visit Reali.

 Whether you’re looking to meet new faces, get together a group of friends or simply searching for an excuse to plan a weekend away from the hustle and bustle, this is the perfect, relaxing day out by the lake – with a twist.